Create alearning experience that helps K-12 learners transition to and master text-based coding languages.

 Real-time support

-85% of participants stated they mostly practice on their own and wish for real-time support
+85% of participants stated they mostly practice on their own and needs real-time support

 Syntax errors